Walter Sherman Gifford

-Walter Sherman Gifford (January 10, 1885 – May 7, 1966) was best known as the president of the AT&T Corporation from 1925 to 1948, after which he served as United States Ambassador to the United Kingdom from 1950 to 1953.
+Walter Sherman Gifford (January 10, 1885 – May 7, 1966) was an American businessman best known as the president of the AT&T Corporation from 1925 to 1948.
+He later served as United States Ambassador to the United Kingdom from 1950 to 1953.

 Biography

 Walter Sherman Gifford was born in Salem, Massachusetts on January 10, 1885.
 He graduated from Harvard University in 1905.
 In July 1906 he joined the Western Electric Company in Chicago as Assistant Secretary and Treasurer.
 In 1911 Gifford left Western Electric, went to Arizona in a copper mining venture that he tired of after six months.
 However, Theodore N. Vail hired him as Chief statistician for American Telephone & Telegraph in New York.
 In 1916 he was called to national service during World War I.

 During the war he became Supervising Director of the Committee on Industrial Preparedness of the National Consulting Board, Director of the Council of National Defense and Advisory Commission, and Secretary of the U. S. Representation on the Inter-Allied Munitions Council.
 After the war he returned to AT&T and soon became a Vice President.
 In 1925, at age 40, he became the president of the AT&T Corporation when the existing president Harry Bates Thayer was made chairman of the board of directors.
 That same year he established the Bell Telephone Laboratories as a separate entity which would take over the work being conducted by Western Electric's engineering department's research division.